UmairAbideen/Laravel-Authentication-with-Email-Verification---Remember-Me/README.md

 - Verify email notification page
 - Flash messages for errors and success

-🔐 Important Middleware

-Apply these middlewares to routes:

 ## 🔐 Important Middleware
 Apply these middlewares to routes: